xpatilakshay/ecommerce-sql-analysis/README.md

 ---------------------------

 This task demonstrates my ability to analyze structured e-commerce data using SQL.
 I’ve covered database creation, querying, subqueries, views, optimizations, and more.
+SQL-based data analysis project using an e-commerce dataset.
+Includes database creation, analytical queries, subqueries, views, indexing, and performance optimization as part of a Data Analyst internship task.

 🧠 What I Did
 -------------